Steffo99/stars/games/detective-case-and-clown-bot-in-murder-in-the-hotel-lisbon.md

 ---
-name: "Detective Case and Clown Bot in: Murder in the Hotel Lisbon"
+name: 'Detective Case and Clown Bot in: Murder in the Hotel Lisbon'
-name_sort: ""
+name_sort: ''
 rating: 0
 active: false
 progress: new